chaoss/wg-evolution/metrics/mailing-lists-messages-contributors-new.md

-# New Contributors on the email list
+# New Contributors on the Email List

 ## 1. Description
 What is the number of persons posting messages in mailing lists for the first time?